zhgzhg/GPhpThread/Documentation/files/GPhpThread.php.txt

  * A heavy thread creation and manipulation class.
  *
  * Provides purely implemented in php instruments for "thread" creation
  * and manipulation.
-A shell access, linux OS and PHP 5.3+ are required.
+A shell access, pcntl, posix, linux OS and PHP 5.3+
+ * are required.
  * @api
  */
 abstract class GPhpThread // {{{